navya/Kalam/README.md

  Download the release from [here](https://github.com/navya/Kalam/releases).
 Installer coming soon.
 Only Linux binary available.
 Open a issue if you want to maintain windows and mac release binaries.

 ##Dev Build Process
-	Run the following command.
+	Run the following command on linux.
 	chmod +x build-linux-x64.sh
 	./build-linux-x64.sh

+	And on Mac

+	chmod +x build-darwin-x64.sh
+	./build-darwin-x64.sh

 	Now you can run the program from kalam executable inside app folder.
-	Make changes in the app/resources/default_app to see changes in realtime and run sync_app_with_source.sh before pushing More Powerful build process coming
+	Make changes in the app/resources/default_app(linux) and app/Kalam.app/Contents/Resources/default_app (Mac) to see changes in realtime and run sync_app_with_source-platform.sh before pushing
+	More Powerful build process coming

 ##Contributions :